atagen/ShadowRePlay-Linux/README.md

 -  `sudo pacman -S ffmpeg`

-- Have Xbindkeys installed

--  `sudo pacman -S xbindkeys`

 - Have libnotify installed

 -  `sudo pacman -S libnotify`

+- Have one of (in order of priority given):
+    * i3
+    * sxhkd
+    * Xbindkeys

 ## Installation

-If you are using an Arch-based Linux distribution, shadowreplay is in the AUR, so you can install it using your preferred AUR helper.

-Its package name is `shadowreplay-git`.
+You can get the old version on AUR as `shadowreplay-git`.

-If you are on a Debian-based distro like Ubuntu or anything else, shadowreplay can be installed by running the `install` file after cloning this repo.
+Otherwise, shadowreplay can be installed by running the `install` file after cloning this repo.

 This will install the required dependencies on Arch and install the systemd user service.